The Ideal Oral Health Routine | 3 Easy Steps to Optimize Your Dental Health

 You may have been expecting something new or novel as the standard for the ideal oral health routine.
 Nope.
 Nothing revolutionary here.
 As your trusted dental hygienists in Airdrie, we’re committed to getting down to the brass tacks of good oral health.
 And the main thing you can do to keep your dental hygiene intact is brush… Every day.

 Once in the morning and again at night before retiring to bed.
-However, there’s a bit more that goes into properly brushing your teeth than what you may have been led to believe.
+However, there’s a bit more that goes into properly brushing your teeth than what you may have been led to believe — and combining good technique at home with regular dental health checkups ensures your smile stays truly protected.

 So here are a few pointers: